gduscher/MSE672-Introduction-to-TEM/index.rst

 However, you will not have the full functionality of the jupyter notebooks on colab, and so I suggest to install anaconda on your laptop.
 You will need a fairly new version of anaconda and if you have an old version, the best way is to reinstall anaconda again.

-The notebooks are all based on a library of functions called 'pyTEMlib <https://github.com/pycroscopy/pyTEMlib>`_
+The notebooks are all based on a library of functions called `pyTEMlib <https://github.com/pycroscopy/pyTEMlib>`_

-You can download all files](https://github.com/gduscher/MSE672-Introduction-to-TEM/archive/main.zip) from github as a zip file.
+You can `download all files <https://github.com/gduscher/MSE672-Introduction-to-TEM/archive/main.zi>`_ from github as a zip file.

 .. toctree::